abdurrahman/watermark-plugin-for-nopcommerce/README.md

-# Watermark plugin for NopCommerce
+# Watermark plugin for NopCommerce ⛔️ DEPRECATED
 This plugin was developed from [VJeek's watermark](https://github.com/vjeek/VJeek.Plugin.Misc.WaterMark) plugin of NopCommerce for 3.60 version.

 ## Description: